DivSeek-Canada/crop-module/README.md

 ## Running the System

-The **docker-compose.yml** file, once configured, may be directly run as follows:
+A **docker-compose.yml-template** file is provided.
+A copy should be made of this file into **docker-compose.yml**, then customized to (crop) site specific needs.
+The **docker-compose.yml** build, once configured, may be run as follows:

     docker-compose -f /path/to/the/divseek-canada-portal/docker-compose.yml up --build